 of any step, you may continue or stop, go to work and return for more education later.

-Physical exam, TB test, and CPR required for all programs.
-In addition, the clinical
+Physical exam, TB test, and CPR are required for all programs once excepted.
+In addition,

 The Nursing program is separated into the three areas of education:

 Why choose a career in nursing?